ABOUT US

 Barbara Yoder

-Foxfield Preserve Operations Associate
+Foxfield Preserve Manager

 Barbara became a member of TWC in 2007 when her family moved to Ohio, at which time she began regularly attending events with her then three and five year old children.
 Since that time Barbara has viewed TWC as an essential support in raising her children with a love of Nature.